 The idea to create her own clothing designs started when a friend invited her on holiday to the Spanish island Formentera.
 There she met Daisy Matthieu at a small clothing boutique and the two struck up a deal where Matthieu would ship Eiffel her old inventory.
 After a few years of this arrangement they planned to meet in New Delhi but Matthieu developed cancer and was unable to come so Eiffel roamed the Hippie neighborhood of Paharganj and started making her own designs with local factories.

-The cost of doing business on a small island with a seasonal population is high but having access to local, quality businesses is priceless.
+On a small island with a seasonal population, the cost of doing business is high.
+But having access to locally-owned, quality businesses is priceless.